A 2 Step Guide: How to Choose the Best Prenatal Vitamin, and why you should be taking one.

 Why Take A Prenatal Though?

-Almost every doctor on the planet is going to recommend you take a prenatal vitamin as studies show they help support healthy pregnancies, prevent anemia, promote fetal growth, and ensure that babies are born at a healthy birth weight.*
+Almost every doctor on the planet is going to recommend you take a prenatal vitamin as studies show1 they help support healthy pregnancies, prevent anemia, promote fetal growth, and ensure that babies are born at a healthy birth weight.*

 Choosing the Best Prenatal:

 - Nutrient Content - When choosing a prenatal, the most important thing to consider is its nutrient content.
 Does it contain a wide range of Vitamins/Minerals?
 You should be able to count at least 25 lines on the supplement fact panel.
 If not, you’re leaving yourself open to potential gaps.* Does it Include Iron?
 If not, your chances of developing anemia increase.* (Be Aware – Gummies DO NOT contain Iron).
 Does it Have Folic Acid or Folate?
-This one is crucial, as your neural tube development depends on this nutrient. *
+This one is crucial, as your neural tube development depends on this nutrient.*

 - Quality of Ingredients - The next thing to consider is the quality of the vitamin, and like most things in life, you usually get what you pay for.* There are several different ways to look for quality, and while we could go through every single one, the data on each is dizzying and, luckily, there is a quicker, easier way to search the supplement fact panel.
 You’ll usually be able to tell the quality by looking at just a handful of the vitamins or minerals listed on the back of your supplement facts panel.